traefik/mesh/docs/content/contributing/submitting-issues.md

 Remember, when asking for new features, they must be useful to the majority (and not only useful in edge case scenarios, or hack-like setups).

-Do your best to explain what you're looking for, and why it would improve Maesh for everyone.
+Do your best to explain what you're looking for, and why it would improve Traefik Mesh for everyone.

 ## International English

-Maesh maintainers/users are not all native English speakers, so if you sometimes feel that some messages sound rude, remember that it's probably a language barrier problem from someone willing to help you.
+Traefik Mesh maintainers/users are not all native English speakers, so if you sometimes feel that some messages sound rude, remember that it's probably a language barrier problem from someone willing to help you.